jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 and rapid remediation across a massive scale of mobility assets and ever\-changing SBOM.
-Vehicle cybersecurity teams and Vehicle Security Operations Centers (vSOCs) must also investigate threats that go beyond direct attacks on vehiclestargeting fleets, companion applications, mobility services, mobility IoT devices, EV charging infrastructure, and more.
+Vehicle cybersecurity teams and Vehicle Security Operations Centers (vSOCs) must also investigate threats that go beyond direct attacks on vehicles—targeting fleets, companion applications, mobility services, mobility IoT devices, EV charging infrastructure, and more.
-The increased connectivity in modern vehicles has opened the door to exponential growth in the scale and impact of cyber attacksposing growing cybersecurity challenges for OEMs and their supply chains, and putting trust, safety, and operational availability at risk.
+The increased connectivity in modern vehicles has opened the door to exponential growth in the scale and impact of cyber attacks—posing growing cybersecurity challenges for OEMs and their supply chains, and putting trust, safety, and operational availability at risk.
 Smart mobility stakeholders, OEMs, Tier\-1s, and Tier\-2s will continue to